 - If you choose to go in-person, you will still need to provide the same type of information required by phone.
 It may help to have a social security attorney at your side.
 A good lawyer will understand how to fully and properly present all necessary information.

-- Once you have arrived at a “Social Security Near Me,” you will experience multiple things.
+- Once you have arrived at a “Social Security Office,” you will experience multiple things.
 An agent will thoroughly review your application to ensure you meet all the basic requirements.
-Firstly, the representative will evaluate your disability conditions.
+First, the representative will evaluate your disability conditions.
 Then, the reviewer will check your work credits.
-Thirdly, the reviewer will check your current work engagement.
+Finally, the reviewer will check your current work engagement.

 - You can also search generally online with relevant search terms.
-You may choose to find a “Social Security Disability Office Near Me”.
+You may choose to find a “Social Security Office Near Me.”
 You can also look in listings and other directories to find the social security location in your area.

 DDS specialists will assess the following areas of your condition(s):